capactio/website/docs/feature/policies/overview.md

             - name: postgresql # Name must match one of the parameter defined under `additionalInput.parameters` in the Implementation
               id: 5077d0e2-95d3-495f-b7b3-f59c99a547fa
 ```

+## Modifying policies

+There are different ways to set policy, depending on its type.

+- To view and modify Global policy, read the [Configuration](./global-policy.md#configuration) section.
+- To set Action policy, read the [Provide Action policy, when creating Action using Capact CLI](./action-policy.md#provide-action-policy-when-creating-action-using-capact-cli) paragraph.
+- To learn how to define Workflow step policy in the Implementation manifest, see the [Workflow step policy](./workflow-step-policy.md) document.

 ## Merging of different policies